jdkandersson/flake8-docstrings-complete/README.md

         """
 ```

-These examples can be fixed by:
+These examples can be fixed by removing the additional arguments sections:

 ```Python
 def foo(bar):